PudgyDragon/IOCs/README.md

 # IOCs
 Repository of IOCs that can be pulled into tools.
+Starting this repo because a lot of sources don't have sanitized files that are straight hash values that can be ingested.
+Putting together files that are pure hash, IP, and URI values that can be added to reference sets and indicators.

 ## Sources
 <table>